Home

 In 1471 the king was Edward IV, of the House of York.
 He had recently deposed the mentally unstable Lancastrian Henry VI and sent him to the Tower of London.
 Henry’s wife (Margaret of Anjou) and son (Prince Edward) had raised an army to try to restore Henry to the throne.
 Their plan was to join up with Jasper Tudor’s army in Wales, and they were trying to cross the river Severn at Tewkesbury when the king’s army caught up with them.

-The Yorkists (including the king, and the future Richard III) were tactically superior to the exhausted Lancastrians, as well as outnumbering them.
+Even though they were outnumbered, the Yorkists (who included on the battlefield the king and also his brother the future Richard III) were tactically superior to the exhausted Lancastrians.
 The Lancastrian soldiers were slaughtered trying to escape, in a field still known today as Bloody Meadow; the leaders were executed, including the commander the Duke of Somerset, and Prince Edward, who is buried in Tewkesbury Abbey.

-Margaret fled the scene but was later captured at Little Malvern, and thrown in the Tower.
+Margaret fled the scene but was later captured at Little Malvern, and thrown into the Tower of London.

 The Yorkists may have won this battle, but 14 years later the new Lancastrian leader, Henry Tudor, would defeat Richard III at the Battle of Bosworth.
-He married a Yorkist princess, ending the family feud for good.
+Henry became Henry VII and married a Yorkist princess, ending the family feud for good.

 Click here to visit the official festival site.